7 Festivals on the Golden Triangle Tour!

 The Enthralling International Kite Festival, Jaipur

 During this time of the year, thousands of enthusiastic folk take part in the kite flying competition.
-The craze of it is such, that people from across the country travel miles just to witness this phenomenon.
+The craze of it is such that people from across the country travel miles just to witness this phenomenon.

 Besides being an enthralling escapade, the Kite Festival is also the perfect place to bond regardless of age, gender, and nationality.

-Do you know that this festival was strategically planned in order to get the benefits of the winter sun?
+Do you know that this festival was strategically planned to get the benefits of the winter sun?
 Yes, that’s a hundred percent true.
 It is believed that when the sun moves in Uttarayana, its rays act as medicine for the human body.

 Celebrated on the occasion of Makar Sankranti, the kite festival is a cultural luxury that only a few get to experience on a cultural trip to India.
 However, if you are on a Golden Triangle trip, you too can enjoy this cultural feast.
 What are you waiting for?
 Plan your Golden Triangle tour now!